ddelong/ddelong.github.io/_posts/2004-09-17-going-on-a-trip.md

 categories:
   - Personal
 ---
-I&#8217;ll be visiting Ithaca this weekend so I may not post until Sunday (unless I have something super important to post).
-I&#8217;ll see you all then.
+I'll be visiting Ithaca this weekend so I may not post until Sunday (unless I have something super important to post).
+I'll see you all then.